-Many of the courses required to complete a major or to meet General Education requirements have prerequisites.
-Course prerequisites comprise a course (or courses) or other criteria that must be When enrolling in a course, the prerequisites for the current catalog year are the ones that must be met even though students are graduating under the provisions of an earlier catalog.
+Many of the courses required to complete a major or to meet general education requirements have prerequisites.
+Course prerequisites comprise a course (or courses) or other criteria that must be completed prior to enrollment in that course.
+If a course has one or more prerequisites, they are noted under the course title in the course descriptions section.
+(Note: Some prerequisites may have their own criteria that need to be completed.)

+When enrolling in a course, the prerequisites for the current catalog year are the ones that must be met even though students are graduating under the provisions of an earlier catalog.

 A limited number of courses also have corequisites that are required to be taken at the same time as the course described.
-Corequisites appear beneath the prerequisites.
+Coreguisites appear beneath the prerequisites.
 In some cases, previous completion of the required corequisite is acceptable and noted.